Cheap Train Fares for Local Residents

 Oxenhope – Keighley Return £13.00, Railcard Holder £6.50

 Click HERE for a full list of Railcard holder fares

 When do the trains operate?

-The KWVR is open every weekend throughout the year, and every day during school holidays.
+The KWVR is open every weekend throughout the year, most days during school holidays and selected weekdays throughout the Summer.
 Full details of the timetable operating can be found HERE.

 Conditions of Use of the Local Residents’ Railcard.

 A Railcard is only valid for use by the person whose photograph appears on it.
 A Railcard must be shown on each journey when buying tickets, or when having tickets inspected, whether requested or not.
 A Railcard is not valid if defaced in any way.